Effect on RIDDOR statistics following recent legal and system changes

 The reporting system requires notifiers to select from a drop-down list of industry classifications, and aligns to the UK-wide system of SIC ('Standard Industrial Classification 2007').
 The information provided by notifiers allows classification at a '4-digit' SIC level.
 Together with estimates of employment by SIC, this allows injury rates to be calculated, thereby identifying higher and lower risk industries.

 Records have been reviewed and re-coded, where the levels of reports for a given industry were significantly higher or lower than those from the previous system.
 Some other blocks of industry coding were also obviously mistaken.
 These have been corrected in blocks, where it was practical to do so, but it was not feasible to review reports individually.

 This re-coding has been achieved by using additional information from the reports, to decide whether a more relevant industry code is available.
 For example, there has been an increase in the proportion of 'other industry' selected, and where possible these have been re-coded to a more specific one.

 This re-coding enables us to publish industry data at a 2-digit level by main industries like: construction; broad manufacturing types; agriculture; and top-level service-based industries such as retail and types of public administration.
 A matrix of these 2-digit conversions has been produced.

 The reporting system requires notifiers to enter the job title of the injured person, in a 'free-text' format.
 To enable analysis, this information requires classification according to the UK-wide 'SOC 2010' ('Standard Occupational Classification 2010').
 However, many of the job titles provided are too vague to code directly, e.g. production/process/factory worker.
 Others used job titles that are unknown outside their industry or company.
-As a consequence, it is not feasible to code all records with sufficient accuracy, although individual requests for occupation data are considered on a case-by-case basis.
+As a consequence, it is not feasible to code a considerable proportion of records with sufficient accuracy and automation, therefore the coding of occupation has ceased and the data no longer available for statistical analysis.